Subtrope of Battleaxe Nurse

 - In the Codename: Kids Next Door episode "Operation: H.O.S.P.I.T.A.L., Sector V had to get into a hospital to rescue an injured operative who later turned out to be Bradley, because operatives who were treated there were being assaulted.
 Numbuh One had no luck with the triage nurse; even though she seemed friendly and harmless, she didn't take his authoritarian demands seriously.
 Numbuh Five, who was more polite and often the Only Sane Member of the team had more luck and got some information, but was still unable to get them admitted formally.
 Despite this, seeing as Adults Are Useless in this cartoon (the ones who aren't evil, anyway), sneaking in was surprisingly easy, and no-one tried to stop them.
 Lucky thing too, because Bradley was targeted by the assailant, who happened to be Numbuh Five's evil sister Cree.

 - One of the cruel realities of any mass casualty incident, such as a large multi-vehicle wreck in the middle of nowhere or something on the scale of Katrina or September 11th, is that not everyone can be saved, even with the miracles of modern medicine.
-On the same venue, time spent dealing with those patients who cannot be helped will cause those that can to die.
+Mass casualty triage rests upon providing the most benefit to the greatest number of people; if you expend all your resources saving one catastrophically injured patient, you may have just doomed ten more to die for lack of care.
 Enter the principle of Simple Triage and Rapid Treatment.
 If you can walk: Priority 3, help carry the person next to you over to the casualty collection point.
 If you can't walk, but follow commands, Priority 2: We'll get to you as soon as we can.
 On the other hand, if the only thing you do is breathe or babble incoherently, you get out of there pretty fast: Priority 1.
 Unsurvivable injuries, such as massive burns or amputations, no pulse, or no spontaneous breathing?
 Expectant/Morgue.